Part 1: albums with no duds

-Another solid compilation of stuff from the early 80's, including briefly reuniting with Lemmy to cover the Motorhead song "Motorhead".
-Also two songs from 1969 and an inspired remix of "Kings of Speed" from 1975.
+Another solid compilation of stuff from the early 80's, including a tight new version of Lemmy's song Motorhead.
+Also two songs from 1969 and the no-vocal remix of Kings of Speed.

 Chronicle of the Black Sword, 1985

 A concept album based on Moorcock's Elric novels, promising but not that good.
-I think "Zarozinia" was Hawkwind's last good song, and the latest CD version includes the entire Earth Ritual Preview EP, which was previously available only on vinyl, and contains the essential song "Green Finned Demon".
+I think Zarozinia was Hawkwind's last good song, and the CD version includes the entire Earth Ritual Preview EP, which was previously available only on vinyl, and contains the essential song Green Finned Demon.

 Turner was a major contributor to the classic Hawkwind sound of 1972-74, and he did a good job of bringing it back, but the songwriting is forgettable.